 Note 6: Small spacers for the arbors are grouped into a file called spacers.
 The following diagram shows what they look like along with the corresponding arbor number.
-Spacer\0 goes on the pallet arbor (gear0).
-Spacer\2 goes on the gear2 arbor.
+Spacer_0 goes on the pallet arbor (gear0).
+Spacer_2 goes on the gear2 arbor.
 Etc. All the spacers are grouped into a single file for easy printing.
-They also exist as separate files if you need to print them individually.
-Spacer\4a may need to be scaled to make it fit tight on the minute hand arbor.
+They also exist as separate files if you want to print them individually.
+Spacer_4a may need to be scaled to make it to fit tight on the minute hand arbor.